ahdinosaur/blog.mikey.nz/source/_posts/empathetic-vs-skeptical-moderates.md

 for context, i come from the United States of America, where many of my extended family and friends may support Donald Trump and may be on the spectrum of the Alt-Right, it's not possible for me to ignore the new waves of moderate politics.

-at some point a distinct difference came to light, i'd like to share what i've learned about moderates, good and bad.
+at some point a distinction came to light, so i'd like to share what i've learned about moderates, good and bad.

 [!["Women's March on Washington", Feb 2017](https://upload.wikimedia.org/wikipedia/commons/thumb/c/c9/Women%27s_March_on_Washington_%2832593123745%29.jpg/1280px-Women%27s_March_on_Washington_%2832593123745%29.jpg)](https://upload.wikimedia.org/wikipedia/commons/c/c9/Women%27s_March_on_Washington_%2832593123745%29.jpg)